microsoft/hivedscheduler/README.md

 * [DockerHub](https://hub.docker.com/u/hivedscheduler)

 ## Related Project
-* [FrameworkController](https://github.com/microsoft/frameworkcontroller): A General-Purpose Kubernetes Pod Controller, which can easily leverage HiveD to schedule jobs .
+* [FrameworkController](https://github.com/microsoft/frameworkcontroller): A General-Purpose Kubernetes Pod Controller, which can easily leverage HiveD to schedule jobs.
 * [OpenPAI](https://github.com/microsoft/pai): A complete solution for AI platform.
 HiveD will be more user-friendly when working in tandem with OpenPAI.

 ## Contributing